United Nations Radio: Languages

-The Kiswahili Language Unit continues to serve as an important source of information for audiences in Eastern Africa and the Swahili-speaking diaspora.
-The Unit entered into new partnerships in 2017 and 2018, including in Somalia and the United Republic of Tanzania, with traditional and online radio stations, as well as online blogs.
-50. In the wake of the deadly attacks on Tanzanian peacekeepers in the Democratic Republic of the Congo in December 2017, the Kiswahili Language Unit, working with the United Nations Information Centre in Dar es Salaam, played a critical role in obtaining information and reaching out to partners, such as the Tanzania Broadcasting Corporation, in delivering UN message to Kiswahili speakers.
+The Kiswahili Language Unit serves audiences in Eastern Africa and the Swahili-speaking diaspora.
+In 2017 and 2018, it established new partnerships with traditional and online radio stations and digital platforms, including outlets in Somalia and the United Republic of Tanzania.
+Following attacks on Tanzanian peacekeepers in the Democratic Republic of the Congo in December 2017, the Unit worked with the United Nations Information Centre in Dar es Salaam to disseminate information and coordinate outreach with partners such as the Tanzania Broadcasting Corporation.

-The Portuguese Language Unit is continuing its daily news programme, Destaque ONU News, featuring interviews with Lusophone ambassadors and high-level United Nations officials.
-The programme allows audiences to participate with comments and questions through digital engagement platforms, and some segments have been picked up by other media outlets.
-Its interview with the President of Brazil was broadcast nationwide by the Brazilian network NBR and used by other popular outlets.
+The Portuguese Language Unit produces a daily news programme, Destaque ONU News, which includes interviews with Lusophone ambassadors and senior United Nations officials.
+Audience engagement is facilitated through digital platforms, allowing listeners to submit comments and questions.
+Some segments have been rebroadcast by other media outlets, including an interview with the President of Brazil that aired nationally on the Brazilian network NBR and was used by other outlets.

-The Russian Language Unit produces news and features on critically important global issues on the Organization's agenda, such as migration, climate change, human rights, peacekeeping, sustainable development and the status of women, while also producing content on areas of particular interest to Russian-language audiences.
+The Russian Language Unit produces news and feature content on global issues on the United Nations agenda, including migration, climate change, human rights, peacekeeping, sustainable development, and gender equality, as well as topics of particular relevance to Russian-speaking audiences.

-The Spanish Language Unit produces daily radio news pieces as well as multimedia features on a wide range of topics, including migration, human rights and sustainable development.
-Spanish-language coverage of the opening of the high-level General Assembly 2017 included interviews with the President of Panama, the vice-president of Argentina and the Minister for Foreign Affairs of Mexico.
-A highlight in December was the coverage of the Preparatory Stocktaking Meeting for a Global Compact on Migration, held in Puerto Vallarta, Mexico, during which participants were interviewed and featured, in cooperation with the United Nations Information Centre in Mexico City.
-The two most popular news pieces on the Spanish UN News website both related to the Organization's response to the September earthquake in central Mexico.
+The Spanish Language Unit produces daily radio news and multimedia features covering topics such as migration, human rights, and sustainable development.
+Coverage of the opening of the 2017 high-level session of the General Assembly included interviews with the President of Panama, the Vice President of Argentina, and the Minister of Foreign Affairs of Mexico.
+In December 2017, the Unit reported on the Preparatory Stocktaking Meeting for a Global Compact on Migration held in Puerto Vallarta, Mexico, in cooperation with the United Nations Information Centre in Mexico City.
+The most widely read Spanish-language stories that year related to the United Nations response to the September earthquake in central Mexico.

-The Hindi Language Unit has started to increase their content in Hindi, such as global issues, climate change and development.
+The Hindi Language Unit has expanded its output in Hindi, with increased coverage of global issues, climate change, and development.

-More details on the work of UN Radio are available in the latest report of the Secretary-General on the activities of the Global Communications' news services.
+Further information on the activities of United Nations Radio is available in the most recent report of the Secretary-General on the work of the Department of Global Communications' news services.

 Awards and honours

-In 1997, "The Child Sex Trade", a four-part-series exploring the global problems of commercial sexual exploitation of children, won the silver medal at New York Festivals International Radio Programming competition.
-In addition, two other UN Radio programmes, "Female Condom" and "Teenage Reproductive Health and Namibia", were finalists in the same competition.
+In 1997, The Child Sex Trade, a four-part series examining the global issue of the commercial sexual exploitation of children, won a silver medal at the New York Festivals International Radio Programming competition.
+In the same year, two other United Nations Radio programmes, Female Condom and Teenage Reproductive Health and Namibia, were finalists in the competition.

-In 1999, the UN Radio programme "UNESCO Funds Documentary on Links between Calypso and High Life Music" was awarded a bronze medal in the New York Festivals International Radio Programming competition.
+In 1999, the United Nations Radio programme UNESCO Funds Documentary on Links between Calypso and High Life Music received a bronze medal at the New York Festivals International Radio Programming competition.